-- As the Government has agreed to meet the defined benefit pension scheme liability of any school ceasing to exist the main risk to the academy is the ability to afford the increase employer contributions of 25%. - COVID-19
+• As the Government has agreed to meet the defined benefit pension scheme liability of any school ceasing to exist the main risk to the academy is the ability to afford the increase employer contributions of 25%.

+COVID-19

-The pandemic is having significant impact on all aspects of the school and this is expected to continue.
-Financially, the school has continued funding from government and the resources available to be able to deliver education to the students.
+• The pandemic is having significant impact on all aspects of the school and this is expected to continue.
+Financially, the school has continued to receive funding from government and has received specific funding in the form of the Catch up fund.
+Risk has been identified in the need to manage the costs of keeping the school open through the provision of additional cleaning, sanitising products, ventilation and the additional heating costs being incurred, the ability to deliver remote learning as and when required.
 The focus will be looking to manage the impact of the infection on the staff and students and how that will be judged by stakeholders.